What's On Reading Awards 2026

 Once again, we want to recognise those within our town’s arts, culture and heritage community who have done great things in the past year – and nominations are now open!

-This year there are 11 categories, and we invite you to nominate the people, places and events that made a mark, made a difference, and made our town such a vibrant cultural space during 2025.
+This year there are 11 categories, and we thank you for nominating the people, places and events that made a mark, made a difference, and made our town such a vibrant cultural space during 2025.

 The categories are: